martinfthomsen/rucs2/README.md

 ## Entry Point Descriptions ##
+The entrypoints provide a quick interface to running the services in this software package.

 To modify the settings and parameters for any entry point, modify or make a modified copy of settings.default.cjson.

+If you want more flexibility, the primer_core_tools.py module can be imported into a python script, then you will have full access to all features.
+The classes and functions should be well documented in the source code.

 ### full - Find PCR Primer Pairs for the Unique Core Sequences ###
 This is the main method, which combines fucs and fppp into one serial execution.